 You can see our recommended settings here.

 Unfortunately, the Samsung TU7000 2020 has a narrow viewing angle.
 The image quickly loses accuracy and washes out as you move off-center, so it's not a good choice for a wide seating arrangement.
-If you want a similar TV with a better viewing angle the LG UP8000 is a better choice overall.
+If you want a similar TV with a better viewing angle, the LG UP8000 is a better choice overall.

 Unfortunately, this TV has a fairly slow response time, so it's not ideal for fast-paced action or gaming.
-This results in more noticeable blur behind fast-moving objects.
-Like most VA panels, dark scenes have significantly slower response times, which causes a black smearing behind dark objects.
+This results in a more noticeable blur behind fast-moving objects.
+Like most VA panels, dark scenes have significantly slower response times, causing a black smearing behind dark objects.
 Unfortunately, this TV's backlight flicker causes duplications in motion.
 If you want a TV with better motion handling, consider the Vizio V Series 2022.

 The Samsung TU7000 2020 has a backlight strobing feature, commonly known as black frame insertion, to help improve the appearance of motion, but it doesn't perform well.
 The backlight flickers at 60Hz when LED Clear Motion is enabled, but the bad crosstalk results in visible image duplication.
-It always flickers at 120Hz in 'Game' mode with the backlight set to any level below its maximum, and once again, image duplication is noticeable due to the TV's 60Hz refresh rate.
+It always flickers at 120Hz in Game Mode with the backlight set to any level below its maximum, and once again, image duplication is noticeable due to the TV's 60Hz refresh rate.

 This TV supports most common resolutions and can display proper chroma 4:4:4 at all supported resolutions, which helps with text clarity when using the TV as a PC monitor.

-As this TV doesn't support any advanced gaming features, it can't take full advantage of the PS5.
-There's an 'Auto Low Latency Mode' mode, though, which triggers 'Game' mode when the TV detects a game being launched from a compatible device.
+Since this TV doesn't support any advanced gaming features, it can't take full advantage of the PS5.
+The Auto Low Latency Mode triggers Game Mode when the TV detects that you've launched a game from a compatible device.

-As this TV doesn't support any advanced gaming features, it can't take full advantage of the Xbox Series S|X. There's an 'Auto Low Latency Mode' mode, though, which triggers 'Game' mode when the TV detects a game being launched from a compatible device.
+As this TV doesn't support any advanced gaming features, it can't take full advantage of the Xbox Series S|X. The Auto Low Latency Mode triggers Game Mode when the TV detects that you've launched a game from a compatible device.

 Unfortunately, this TV has limited connectivity.
-With no component or composite inputs, users with older devices will need to use an external HDMI converter to use them with this TV.
+With no component or composite inputs, users with older devices need to use an external HDMI converter to use them with this TV.

 Even though it doesn't have an HDMI 2.1 input, this TV has eARC support, which is a nice addition to an entry-level TV.
 This lets you send high-quality audio to a compatible receiver using an HDMI connection.
+The TV supports a wide variety of Dolby audio formats, and it can also pass through a DTS 5.1 signal through ARC, which is great, although it can't do the same through optical, nor does it support advanced DTS formats through eARC.

 The distortion performance is okay.
 It sounds fairly clean at moderate volume levels, but it does distort a bit at max volume.
-Surprisingly, there's less distortion in the higher frequencies when playing at max volume than at a moderate volume level.
+Surprisingly, less distortion occurs in the higher frequencies when playing at max volume than at a moderate volume level.

-Like all other Samsung TVs, the Samsung TU7000 runs on Samsung's proprietary Tizen OS.
+Like all other Samsung TVs, the Samsung TU7000FXZA runs on Samsung's proprietary Tizen OS.
 As an entry-level model with a slower processor, Samsung has reduced the number of animations in the OS to improve overall performance.
 The interface is well-organized and easy to use.